mothur/mothur.github.io/_wiki/chimera.slayer.md

 outputs potentially chimeric sequences.
 The developers of the original algorithm suggest using a special template reference set (i.e. gold).
 We provide a silva-based alignment of this dataset with our [silva reference files](/wiki/silva_reference_files).
-You will need to have a copy of the megablast and formatdb executables in a folder called blast/bin, where the blast folder is next to the mothur executable.
-The version of megablast/formatdb that you need can be found in
-<ftp://ftp.ncbi.nlm.nih.gov/blast/executables/release/2.2.25/> or they
-are included with the executable versions of mothur.
 This command was modeled after the chimeraSlayer written by the Broad Institute.
 Additional documentation can be found at the [Broad Institute's website](http://microbiomeutil.sourceforge.net/).